 We’ve been looking at a lot of different ‘mock jury’ websites lately, in an attempt to find new and better ways to earn cash online… and that is how we found this one.
 But can you really make money with Online Verdict?

-That being said, Online Verdict was a lot more professional than previous “mock juror” websites I've tested before.
+That being said, Online Verdict was a lot more professional than previous “mock juror” websites I’ve tested before.
 There are also other similar sites that you can look at, like Jury Talk and Virtual Jury.
 From my very first look at the website, I was impressed with the general design.
 It was clean and professional.
 The graphics were laid out nicely, and the lettering was easy to read and modern-looking.

 I was also impressed with the amount of information provided right from the beginning.
 I will admit that I am a stickler for this.
 I am not a big fan of websites that want me to sign up for things without giving me enough information to go on.
 I do realize that a lot of these sites pay out for your time—but at the same time, I’m not a beggar.